CarlosAVazquezCisneros/finalscript/README.md

-# finalscript
+# finalscript Python

-repositorio final python
+1. Create a new repository with GIT = GITHUB
+2. Create a virtual environment